 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Green beans are one of my favorite vegetables, and I think they taste delicious just steamed for a few minutes.
 My husband, on the other hand, is not as big a fan.
 If I want to serve green beans more than every couple of weeks I have to be more creative!

 After all, preparing vegetables the same way all the time can make for some pretty boring meals.
 When I was in college I had a roommate from India, and she taught me some different ways of preparing vegetables that make them much more interesting to eat.
-This is one of my favorite easy recipes for green beans, because it is relatively simple, yet gives them a unique taste and texture.
+This is a great recipe for Indian spiced green beans, because it is relatively simple, yet gives the sauteed green beans a unique taste and texture.

-- ½ lb green beans
+- 1/2 lb green beans

-- 1 T. coconut oil
+- 1 Tablespoon coconut oil

-- ½ t. black mustard seeds
+- 1/2 teaspoon black mustard seeds

 - 1/2 teaspoon tumeric

 - 1/2 teaspoon salt

-- ¼ unsweetened coconut flakes
+- 1/4 cup unsweetened coconut flakes

 - Snap off ends of green beans and cut into 1 inch pieces.